Types of Flush Tank & Cistern Tank Sizes Guide

 Selecting the correct cistern tank sizes improves performance and cuts water waste.

-Materials Used in Flush Tanks: Durability and Hygiene Considerations
+Materials Used in Flush Tanks: Durability & Hygiene

 The choice of flush tank materials affects durability, hygiene, and ease of upkeep.
 PVC flush tanks are rust-resistant, light in weight, economical and ideal for those with hard water.
 Ceramic flush tanks are durable and provide a shiny, hygienic, easy-to-clean finish, but are heavy and not so flexible to install.
 Plastic cisterns are convenient and low maintenance, but can become discoloured if used for a long time.
 Metal tanks, although not common in households, are durable and long-lasting, but corrode easily if not covered with an anticorrosive layer.